freeCodeCamp/freeCodeCamp/guide/english/algorithms/divide-and-conquer-algorithms/index.md

 6) Cooley–Tukey Fast Fourier Transform (FFT) algorithm is the most common algorithm for FFT.
 It is a divide and conquer algorithm which works in O(nlogn) time.

 7) The Karatsuba algorithm was the first multiplication algorithm asymptotically faster than the quadratic "grade school" algorithm.
 It reduces the multiplication of two n-digit numbers to at most to n^1.585(which is approximation of log of 3 in base 2) single digit products.
 It is therefore faster than the classical algorithm, which requires n^2 single-digit products.

+Divide and Conquer basically depend on breaking a big problem in many subproblems.

 ### Divide and Conquer (D & C) vs Dynamic Programming (DP)